mukhergm/FGCount/README.md

 Step 2: Install miniconda

-Step 3: go to the "programme" folder just, cd programme

-Step 4: conda env create -f fgcount.yml
+Step 3: conda env create -f fgcount.yml

-Step 5: Edit the init file which is located inside the "config/" folder
+Step 4: Edit the init file which is located inside the "config/" folder

-Step 6: Compile all the C-code which is there inside the src/ folder
+Step 5: Compile all the C-code which is there inside the src/ folder
 	cd src
 	make
 	Ignore messages

-Step 7: Run the script anywhere except inside the bin/, config/, scripts/ and src/ folder
+Step 6: Run the script anywhere except inside the bin/, config/, scripts/ and src/ folder

 How to run the script: